 - If your ear canal wall is removed, your surgeon may use a graft to rebuild it.
 The graft may be made of plastic or metal, taken from another area of your body, or taken from a donor.
 A graft may also be used to repair or replace your eardrum.
 Your surgeon will close your incision with stitches.
 Your surgeon may place packing inside of your ear and may also place a bandage over or around your ear.
 The bandage will help keep your wound clean and dry and help prevent infection.

 What will happen after a mastoidectomy?

-Your healthcare provider will check your facial movements and the feeling in your face.
+Your surgeon will check your facial movements and the feeling in your face.
 Sounds may echo, or you may not hear well because of blood, fluid, or bandages in your ear.
 It is normal for your face to feel numb on the side where the surgery is.
 This may last for several weeks and improve on its own.
 It is also normal for you to have some bloody drainage from your ear.
-When your healthcare provider says that you are okay, you may be able to go home.
+When your surgeon says that you are okay, you may be able to go home.
 If you are staying in the hospital, you will be taken to your room.

 What are the risks of a mastoidectomy?

 You may bleed more than expected.
 You may have damage to nearby tissue, bone, and nerves.
 Facial nerve damage may lead to facial nerve paralysis.
 You are also at risk for damage to your brain during surgery.
 If your inner ear needs to be removed, you will have permanent hearing loss.
 After surgery, you may have a dry mouth and changes in how things taste.
 You may have pain, dizziness, or get an infection.
 An infection may spread to other areas of your body, such as your spinal cord or brain.
 You may get tinnitus (ringing in your ears) and you may have short-term or permanent hearing loss.
 Even with surgery, all of the diseased areas may not be removed.
 Your ear disease may return, and you may need another surgery.